Imam Sadiq University: Notable alumni

-Address of Imam Sadiq University
+Address

-imam Sadiq University is a well-known university in Tehran that has two separate campuses for male and female students.
-This separation is designed to provide educational programs appropriate to the university's structure.
+imam Sadiq University is a university in Tehran that has two separate campuses for male and female students.

 Male Campus: The male campus is located in Tehran, in the Pal-e Modiriyat area of Saadatabad.
 Educational and research facilities at this campus are provided specifically for male students.

 Female Campus: The female campus is situated near the male campus, in the Shahr-e Gharb area, Farahzadi Boulevard, Shahid Taherkhani Street.
-This campus offers educational programs and university services specifically for female students.
+This campus offers educational programs specifically for female students.

-Tuition at Imam Sadiq University
+Tuition

 Imam Sadiq University is a government-affiliated institution established to train personnel committed to revolutionary and Islamic values for roles in the public sector.
 The university partially funds its operations through government allocations and revenues from its economic activities.

-Students at Imam Sadiq University do not pay tuition fees for access to educational facilities and services.
+Students do not pay tuition fees for access to educational facilities and services.
 During their studies, they may also receive financial aid or scholarships.
-Therefore, the conditions for studying at this university are similar to those of public universities.